uperl/NewFangle/README.md

 Returns true if successful, false otherwise.
 Normally a failure would only happen if the NewRelic C-SDK hadn't been patched.

+Do NOT use this to avoid licensing fees.
+It only makes sense to set this option in an environmet like Docker where one physical host has a number of containers with short-lived meaningless hostnames.

 # ENVIRONMENT

 - `NEWRELIC_APP_NAME`